astorfi/sequence-to-sequence-from-scratch/README.rst

 ***************
 References
 ***************
+.. [jurafsky2000speech] Jurafsky, D., 2000.
+Speech and language processing: An introduction to natural language processing.
+Computational linguistics, and speech recognition.
 .. [goldberg2017neural] Goldberg, Yoav.
 "Neural network methods for natural language processing."
 Synthesis Lectures on Human Language Technologies 10.1 (2017): 1-309.
 .. [lamb2016professor] Lamb, A.M., GOYAL, A.G.A.P., Zhang, Y., Zhang, S., Courville, A.C. and Bengio, Y., 2016.
 Professor forcing: A new algorithm for training recurrent networks.
 In Advances In Neural Information Processing Systems (pp. 4601-4609).